in-tents/AVF/README.md

 suck my fat throbbing cock petey

 The innovation part is Greg.
-THAT is what we are testing, AI assisted governance, bootstrapping society, decentralized government, cosmetic guiding class.
+THAT is what we are testing, AI assisted governance, bootstrapping society, global coordination with local autonomy, everyone can access whatever they need.

 We are also testing bootstrap methods